Cloud Integration

 • Digital filing and communication reduce the need to use paper.

-• Allowing employees to work remotely can decrease unnecessary trips into the office (by car or public transit).
+• Allowing employees to work remotely can decrease unnecessary trips into the office.

 To Migrate or Not to Migrate: What is Your Question?